Miss Wisconsin Teen USA

 After operating the Miss Wisconsin Teen-USA franchise along with the Miss Wisconsin-USA competition since 2008, Future Productions owners Craig Heitkamp and Denise Wallace (Miss Teen of America 1983), of Savage, Minnesota, announced on May 18, 2025 that they decided to end their "affiliation with the Miss USA Organization operated by VVV Global Entertainment, and its parent company, the Miss Universe Organization operated by JKN Global Group, effective immediately."
 Their press release continued to say "For over two decades we have worked diligently to provide women the opportunity to further their professional and educational endeavors and take part in top-notch, high caliber productions.
 We have worked hard to make sure our state titleholders are given the opportunity to form partnerships with charitable organizations.
 At this time, we do not feel we are operating under leadership that understands or prioritizes the business of the state-level franchises."

 On June 23, 2025, KPC Productions owner Kelly McCoy of West Des Moines, Iowa was awarded the state franchises to operate Wisconsin, Iowa, Minnesota, North Dakota, and South Dakota for the 2025 competitions, which took place on August 8--10, 2025 at the Franklin Center in Des Moines, Iowa.
 It marked the first time in Miss Wisconsin-USA and Miss Wisconsin Teen-USA history that the Wisconsin competitions were held in a different state.
 Five entrants took part in the 2025 Miss Wisconsin Teen-USA competition, while five women participated in the 2025 Miss Wisconsin-USA program.

-Autumn Gunderson of DeForest who was crowned Miss Wisconsin Teen USA 2025 on August 10, 2025, at The Franklin Center in Des Moines.
-She represented Wisconsin at Miss Teen USA 2025.
+Leia Rios of Brookfield was crowned Miss Wisconsin Teen-USA 2026 on May 30, 2026, at The Franklin Center in Des Moines after besting three other teenagers for the state title.
+She will represent Wisconsin at Miss Teen USA 2026.